SuperCiuper/Dare-Drop-recruitment/README.md

 # Dare Drop recruitment

-Repository with solutions for reqruitment tasks.
+Repository with solutions for recruitment tasks.

 ## Task 1: